Not everyone uses checks super frequently, so sometimes it helps to have a refresher on how to fill them out, just to make sure you get it right.

 Field #3: In the "payment/debit" column write down the amount you paid.

-In the balance column Keep track of your total account balance, adding deposits to your account, and subtracting transactions you've paid.
+In the balance column keep track of your total account balance, adding deposits to your account, and subtracting transactions you've paid.

 Field #7: Write out the check ID number.
 It's the last couple of numbers at the bottom of the check.
+This way you'll know exactly which check in your checkbook went to what, including which are voided checks.